Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Introduction

 Several works have investigated a potential reason for this failure: The image likelihoods of deep generative networks can be well-predicted from simple factors.
 For example, the deep generative networks' image likelihoods highly correlate with: the image encoding sizes from a lossless compressor such as PNG \citep{Serra2020Input}; background statistics, e.g., the number of zeros in Fashion-MNIST/MNIST images \citep{ren_likelihood_ratio}; smoothness and size of the background \citep{krusinga2019understanding}.
 These factors do not directly correspond to the type of object, hence the type of object does not affect the likelihood much.

-In this work, we first synthesize these findings into the following hypothesis: A convolutional deep generative network trained on \emph{any} image dataset learns low-level local feature relationships common to \emph{all} images - such as smooth local patches - and these local features dominate the likelihood (we call these low-level-feature relationships \emph{domain prior}).
+In this work, we first synthesize these findings into the following hypothesis: A convolutional deep generative network trained on any image dataset learns low-level local feature relationships common to all images - such as smooth local patches - and these local features, forming the \emph{domain prior}, dominate the likelihood.
 One can therefore expect a smoother dataset like SVHN to have higher likelihoods than a less smooth one like CIFAR10, irrespective of the image dataset the network was trained on.
-Following previous works, we take invertible Glow networks \citep{NIPS2018_8224} as the baseline model for our study.
+Following prior works, we take Glow networks \citep{NIPS2018_8224} as the baseline model for our study.

 Next, we report several new findings to support the hypothesis: (1) Using a fully-connected instead of a convolutional Glow network, likelihood-based anomaly detection works much better for Fashion-MNIST vs. MNIST, indicating a convolutional model bias.
 (2) Image likelihoods of Glow models trained on more general datasets, e.g., 80 Million Tiny Images (Tiny), have the highest average correlation with image likelihoods of models trained on other datasets, indicating a hierarchy of distributions from more general distributions (better for learning domain prior) to more specific distributions.
 (3) The likelihood contributions of the final scale of the Glow network correlate less between different Glow networks than the likelihood contributions of the earlier scales, while the overall likelihood is dominated by the earlier scales.
 This indicates a hierarchy of features inside the Glow network scales, from more generic low-level features that dominate the likelihood to more distribution-specific high-level features that are more informative about object categories.